omarbassam88/connect4-clj/README.md

 lein uberjar
 ```

-Or you can directly run the uber jar:
+Then you can directly run the uber jar:

 ```sh
 java -jar target/uberjar/connect4-clj-0.1.0-SNAPSHOT-standalone.jar